 Current status: On November 25, 2014, U.S. District Court Judge Carlton W. Reeves ruled in this case, striking down the Mississippi state law banning marriage between same-sex couples.
 On June 26, 2015 the U.S. Supreme Court ruled in Obergefell v.
 Hodges that same-sex couples have a constitutional right to marry in all 50 states.
 With this ruling and an order lifting the stay on Judge Reeves’ ruling, same-sex couples were able to marry in all Mississippi counties.

 Case Name: Campaign for Southern Equality v.
 Bryant I

 Plaintiffs: Andrea Sanders and Rebecca Bickett; Jocelyn Pritchett and Carla Webb; and the Campaign for Southern Equality, on behalf of its members in Mississippi

-Lead counsel for the plaintiffs is Roberta Kaplan of Paul, Weiss, Rifkind, Wharton & Garrison LLP.
+Legal Team: Lead counsel for the plaintiffs is Roberta Kaplan, joined by a team of attorneys from her firm of Paul, Weiss, Rifkind, Wharton & Garrison LLP.
+Robert McDuff and Sibyl Byrd of McDuff Byrd in Jackson, MS are also counsel, as is Diane Walton of CSE’s Legal Team.
 Kaplan was also lead counsel in United States v.
 Windsor, the landmark case that struck down sections of the Defense of Marriage Act (DOMA) in a U.S. Supreme Court ruling.

 January 9, 2015: Audio of hearings before 5th Circuit: http://1.usa.gov/1IEVOcC